vbezhenar/vbezhenar.github.io/_drafts/start-typescript-node-project.md

 about optional properties.
 It is a recommended option that is not enabled by default.

-Although the `rootDir` option is not strictly necessary, TypeScript will attempt to automatically detect it if it's not specified.
-Therefore, it's better to specify it explicitly.
+The `rootDir` option is not strictly necessary, TypeScript will attempt to automatically detect it if it's not specified.
+It might be better to specify it explicitly.

 ```sh
 % npm install --save-dev 'typescript@~5.0.4'